mhadam/snowplow.wiki-fork/GCP:-Setting-up-the-Scala-Stream-Collector.md

 <a name="running" >
 ### 4. Running the Collector

+- Download the Scala Stream Collector from Bintray.
+(The download destination will depend on where you want to run the Collector)
 - To run the collector, you'll need a config file as the one above.
 - You'll also need a credentials JSON file (whose path you'll have to specify in the config file, as done in the example).